CODE-Y02/assignment-repo/README.md

 ## Note

 I have done minimal changes to ui & theres lot more we can improve jut I just focused on completing task first.
+Also you wont find .env files here in this Public repo.

 ## Required: